 I’m going to state the obvious: the food in Japan is awesome.
 Since Tokyo was my first stop in Japan, I was on a mission to constantly eat and snack.
-I’m sure some people will say I didn’t do Tokyo right because I missed out on key food items and restaurants.
-They’re probably right.
-But, let me make a couple of things clear:
+I’m sure some people will say I didn’t do Tokyo right because I missed out on key foods and restaurants; they’re probably right.
+But let me make a couple of things clear:

 - I love noodles, fish, and sweets, so these made up the bulk of my diet in Tokyo.
-I usually don’t crave meat (besides fried chicken), so I didn’t have yakitori, shabu shabu, Kobe beef, etc.
+I usually don’t crave a lot of meat (besides fried chicken), so I didn’t have yakitori, shabu shabu, Kobe beef, etc.

 - Tokyo has some of the best fine dining restaurants in the world, but I didn’t visit any of them.
-I’ve been lucky and grateful to have some great fine dining experiences in New York, but I rarely think about these meals once I leave the restaurant.
+I’ve been lucky to have had some great fine dining experiences in New York, but I rarely thought about these meals after I paid the bill.
 Instead, I tend to crave budget or midrange food.
-Call me a philistine, but I don’t have a sophisticated enough palate to discern how a $200 meal is ten times better than one that cost $20.
+Call me a philistine, but I don’t have a palate sophisticated enough to discern how a $200 meal is ten times better than one that cost $20.
 I get more satisfaction from a good deal.

 Now that we’ve gotten that out of the way, let’s talk food.

 Since I’m a noodle maven, my first meal in Tokyo had to be ramen.
 Once I dropped off my backpack at my hostel, I headed straight to Ichiran in Asakusa.
-Ichiran has many locations throughout Japan, and it has the following features: (1) a vending machine ordering system and (2) individual booths, where you can spend some quality time with your ramen.
+Ichiran has many locations throughout Japan, and it has the following features: (1) a vending machine ordering system and (2) individual booths, where you can have some serious bonding time with your ramen.
 Once you select your ramen, the vending machine spits out a ticket.
 You take a seat at a booth, and a staff member will lift a divider a few inches to collect your ticket.
-You’ll never see the staff member’s face; you’ll only see his or her hands.
+You’ll never see the staff member’s face; you’ll only see their hands.
 Within a couple of minutes, your ramen will be delivered, and the divider will close.
 It was pure bliss to enjoy my ramen in private.
-It almost felt like I was doing something forbidden.

 Ramen aficionados are split into two camps: (1) broth enthusiasts and (2) noodle enthusiasts.
-I’m a noodle enthusiast, for sure.
-I always finish my noodles and almost never take more than a few sips of the broth.
+For me, it’s noodles all the way.
+I always finish my noodles and almost never take more than a few sips of broth.
 I don’t like an abundance of toppings since they distract from the noodles.
 Accordingly, I liked Ichiran’s minimalist style.
 My ramen came with just pork, spicy sauce, green onion, and a soft-boiled egg.
-I could also customize the firmness of my noodles (extra firm and firm are the only correct options).
+I could also customize the firmness of my noodles.
+(Ahem, extra firm and firm are the only correct options.)

 For conveyor belt sushi, I went to Uobei in Shibuya.
 It wasn’t a luxury omakase experience, but it was a lot of fun.
 Uobei has over 80 seats, each equipped with its own touchscreen ordering system.
 After I pressed a few buttons, plates of sushi whooshed toward me.
 Each plate was color-coded by price (e.g., a yellow plate cost 100 JPY, a white plate cost 150 JPY).
 I happily ate most of the sushi I ordered but made the mistake of getting conveyor belt uni.
 Be smarter than me: don’t do that.